 Furthermore, the long-term impact on regulation of Brexit is still developing.
 A small proportion of the Company's business relates to EU-based clients and, without confirmation of local EU post-Brexit regulatory requirements, there remains a potential risk to effective future servicing of that business.
-Discussions are in progress accordingly with the relevant regulators in order to confirm an appropriate post-Brexit solution.
+Post the effective balance sheet date of this report, the Company has received authorisation in principle from the Central Bank of Ireland to establish a PMC branch to continue the management of in-force policies for PMC's existing Ireland-based clients.